 Sample

-An initial data collection included 216 subjects, 191 of which were successfully intercepted.
-After inspection of the results, which showed no statistically significant effects of the manipulations, we decided to collect an additional sample.
-Additionally, we decided to exclude a semester's worth of participants from one study site (n = 31) for whom the quality of data was suspect.
-This left us with a final sample of 204 subjects, 189 of which were successfully intercepted.
+An initial data collection included 216 subjects, 191 of which were successfully intercepted by the confederate as they left the laboratory.
+During data collection, the Spring semester ended before data collection was completed.
+We looked at the data to examine whether it was trending in the hypothesized direction, with the idea that we would continue data collection as planned if it was, and would drop data collection if it was not.
+The data was indeed trending in the hypothesized direction, so we picked up data collection as originally planned in the following Fall semester.
+This natural pause in data collection and evaluation of whether or not to continue collecting data may or may not influence Type I error rates..
+Additionally, we decided to exclude a semester's worth of participants from one study site (n = 31), as the confederate used for only that semester did not correctly collect data as was instructed.
+To support this exclusion of the data, we found the participants solicited by this confederate were statistically less likely to volunteer than other participants, chi-square(1) = 3.96, p = .047.
+This left us with a final sample of 204 subjects, 189 of which were successfully intercepted by the confederate.

 Our primary analyses concern this final sample.
 However, to explore the robustness of our results, we also analyze the data including those 31 participants.